Renate Lepsius: Rainer Lepsius

-In 1958 Renate Meyer married the sociologist Rainer Lepsius.
-Their son was born in 1964.
-Rainer Lepsius was by now based at Munich university, working on his habilitation.
+In 1958, Renate Meyer married the sociologist Rainer Lepsius.
+Their son, Oliver Lepsius, was born in 1964.
+Rainer Lepsius was by now based at LMU Munich, working on his habilitation.
 Renate therefore gave up her job in Bonn and moved to Munich to live with her new husband.
 She now undertook journalistic assignments, working from home.

-In Munich Renate Lepsius remained involved with the party.
+In Munich, Renate Lepsius remained involved with the party.
 However, the long-awaited birth of her child, and her decision to take personal charge of his education during his earlier years enforced a further postponement of her own political career.
-Shortly after their son's first birthday, having passed his habilitation exam, accepted a post at what is now the University of Mannheim and the couple moved to nearby Weinheim, which is where the couple lived out the rest of their lives.
+Shortly after their son's first birthday, having passed his habilitation exam, accepted a post at what is now the University of Mannheim and the couple moved to nearby Weinheim, which is where the couple lived for the rest of their lives.

 Regional politics

 Almost as soon as the couple moved to Weinheim, Renate Lepsius was appointed a delegate for the local party branch to the national party conference.
-Later in 1965 she became a member of the regional "state" party executive for Baden-Württemberg.
+Later in 1965, she became a member of the regional "state" party executive for Baden-Württemberg.
 Within it, she served on two working groups, in respect of "Young people and policy" ("Jugend und Politik") and "Women's policies" ("Frauenpolitik").
 She found the level of work compatible with her domestic duties.

 In 1968, however, her political commitment increased, as she engaged whole-heartedly in campaigning for that year's elections to the Baden-Württemberg regional / state parliament (Landtag), organising with a colleague the party's entire advertising campaign for the election, which included a programme of advertising targeted expressly at women voters.
 It was also in 1968 that she became a member of the SPD "party council" ("Parteirat").
 After the election was over, in 1969 she also joined the advisory council ("wissenschaftliche Beirat") of the Bonn-based National Agency for Political Education ("Bundeszentrale für politische Bildung" / bpb).